How To Stop Workplace Harassment: The Strategies You Need To Know

 As your company's leader, you want to make sure to take the following steps into consideration to maximize prevention:

 Develop a comprehensive anti-harassment policy

 Your anti-harassment policy should describe all types of workplace harassment and provide scenarios if possible.
+This should also be included in the company's Code of Conduct.
 This will allow you to further explain what behavior is expected from your employees and make sure they understand the consequences when unwelcome behavior becomes harassment.

 Ideally, you'll want to develop a zero-tolerance anti-harassment policy to prevent employees from participating in inappropriate behavior.
 Have a strict policy that states an employee will lose employment if they break the rules.